-Beas Kund is a high altitude alpine lake that sits royally amidst the Himachal Pradesh mountains at an elevation of 3,700 metres.
+Beas Kund is a high-altitude alpine lake that sits royally amidst the Himachal Pradesh mountains at an elevation of 3,700 meters.
 This untainted beauty is the source of the Beas River, which is thought to be the body of water where Sage Vyas bathed while meditating.
 Beas Kund Trek begins in Solang Nallah, a popular skiing and paragliding destination in Manali.

-Beas Kund Trek will take you through the mesmerising meadows of Dhundi and Bakarthach.
+Beas Kund Trek will take you through the mesmerizing meadows of Dhundi and Bakarthach.
 On this trek, you will be accompanied by majestic peaks such as Hanuman Tibba, Friendship Peak, Shitidhar, and Seven Sisters.
-While travelling towards Beas Kund, one will also come across the Beas Kund Glacier.
+While traveling towards Beas Kund, one will also come across the Beas Kund Glacier.